Cassandra-/InfoVisBlub/README.md

 Is there educational segregation on a geographical level?

 Collaborators:
-Ysbrand Galama
-Maarten de Jonge
-Cassandra Loor
-Eltjona Qato
-Marysia Winkels
+Ysbrand Galama, Maarten de Jonge, Cassandra Loor, Eltjona Qato, Marysia Winkels